 Ice fishing can be fun if you are not constantly kneeling down to dig your ice fishing hole repeatedly!
 Ice holes tend to freeze up every once in a while.

 So, how to keep an ice fishing hole from freezing up?

 The easiest way to keep ice fishing holes from freezing up is warm water.
 Use warm water to melt down the frozen areas.
 You can also use charcoal, candle, or even a cooking spray.
 The thing is you need warmth or heat to keep the hole from freezing up.
 Any kind of warmth if it is enough will keep the ice fishing hole from freezing.

 Don’t worry, here are 7 easiest and cheapest tricks to keep your ice fishing hole from freezing, for as long as you want!

 One reason for your ice holes freezing up, again and again, is that they are exposed to air.
 If you can avoid air exposure, your problem is solved.
 Insulated ice-hole covers can play a great role in that.

 All you need to do is buy an ice-hole cover from any online shop or fishing equipment store.
 Dig the hole that covers it up with a cover, it doesn’t get much easier than that.

 The easiest and cheapest method out there is to use boiled water.
 You won’t need to spend any money or spend time making any equipment if you use this method.
 You don’t even need to bring the water with you.
 What you need to do is-

-- Use lake water or shaved ices and boil it by using the heater.
+Use lake water or shaved ices and boil it in a kettle on top of the heater.